tlarsendataguy/goalteryx/README.md

 }
 ```

-Registering your custom tools in this manner keeps all of the registration code neatly separated from your business logic and prevents your business logic from depending on the Unsafe and C packages.
+Registering your custom tools in this manner keeps all the registration code neatly separated from your business logic and prevents your business logic from depending on the Unsafe and C packages.

 [Back to table of contents](#Table-of-contents)